jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 &nbsp;

-Greenland consistently stands out with the highest depression prevalence.
-In 2017, its prevalence rate reached 6.55%, as illustrated in Figure 2.
+As it can be unfolded, Greenland consistently stands out with the highest depression prevalence rates.
+By 2017, its DD prevalence reached 6.55%, as illustrated in Figure 2.

 &nbsp;